byterubpay/byterub-site/_posts/2017-10-14-logs-for-the-Community-meeting-held-on-2017-10-14.md

 **\<ErCiccione>** it started again the 'hacktoberfest'.
 This project aim to get people to contribute to open source projects in the month of October.
 **\<ErCiccione>** more info:https://hacktoberfest.digitalocean.com/
 **\<ErCiccione>** Basically it's enough to put the label 'hacktoberfest' to issues in github, and they will be listed on the website, where developers from all over the world can see them and contribute.
-**\<ErCiccione>** This can be very useful for monero, especially for easy/not important issues that might catch somebody's interest.
+**\<ErCiccione>** This can be very useful for byterub, especially for easy/not important issues that might catch somebody's interest.
 It's enough to put the label on some issues and we might see some developers working on it.Is this interesting? should we propose it to our developers?
 **\<sgp>** I will have to take a look at this
 **\<sgp>** We should take advantage of it if we can
 **\<cryptochangement>** more devs getting involved is always good